khaledalmaarii/HackTricks-wiki/forensics/basic-forensic-methodology/pcap-inspection/README.md

 ### Suricata

 **Install and setup**
 ```
 apt-get install suricata
 apt-get install oinkmaster
 echo "url = http://rules.emergingthreats.net/open/suricata/emerging.rules.tar.gz" >> /etc/oinkmaster.conf
 oinkmaster -C /etc/oinkmaster.conf -o /etc/suricata/rules
 ```

-**Check pcap**
+**Qap pcap**

+To inspect a pcap file, you can use tools like Wireshark or tcpdump.
+These tools allow you to analyze network traffic captured in the pcap file.

+Here are some steps you can follow to check a pcap file:

+1. Open the pcap file in Wireshark or tcpdump.
+2. Analyze the captured packets to understand the network traffic.
+3. Look for any suspicious or abnormal behavior in the packets.
+4. Filter the packets based on specific criteria, such as source or destination IP address, protocol, or port number.
+5. Use the built-in features of the tool to extract relevant information from the packets, such as HTTP requests, DNS queries, or email conversations.
+6. Follow the network flow to identify the source and destination of the traffic.
+7. Look for any signs of malicious activity, such as unusual network connections, unauthorized access attempts, or data exfiltration.
+8. Take note of any findings or evidence that may be relevant to your investigation.

+By carefully inspecting the pcap file, you can gain valuable insights into the network traffic and identify any potential security issues or breaches.
 ```
 suricata -r packets.pcap -c /etc/suricata/suricata.yaml -k none -v -l log
 ```
 ### YaraPcap

-[**YaraPCAP**](https://github.com/kevthehermit/YaraPcap) is a tool that
+[**YaraPCAP**](https://github.com/kevthehermit/YaraPcap) jup 'oH tool vItlhutlh

-* Reads a PCAP File and Extracts Http Streams.
+* PCAP File vItlhutlh Http Streams.
-* gzip deflates any compressed streams
+* gzip deflates vItlhutlh compressed streams
-* Scans every file with yara
+* yara vItlhutlh file Scan
-* Writes a report.txt
+* report.txt vItlhutlh vItlhutlh
-* Optionally saves matching files to a Dir
+* matching files vItlhutlh Dir vItlhutlh

 ### Malware Analysis

-Check if you can find any fingerprint of a known malware:
+known malware fingerprint vItlhutlh 'oH 'oH:

 {% content-ref url="../malware-analysis.md" %}
 [malware-analysis.md](../malware-analysis.md)